Femi Awoniyi addressing the meeting and calling for a paradigm shift in efforts to tackle irregular migration/Photo: CSOnetMADE

 This commitment was underlined by Femi Awoniyi, Director of GAIDI, during his keynote address at the first 2026 meeting of the Civil Society Network on Migration and Development (CSOnetMADE) in Lagos.

-Drawing on more than two decades of professional engagement in migration, refugee counselling and policy-oriented advocacy, Awoniyi emphasised that irregular migration is not only a humanitarian tragedy but also a structural development challenge that requires coordinated action between actors in Africa and Europe.
+Drawing on more than two decades of professional engagement in migration, refugee counselling and policy-oriented advocacy, Awoniyi emphasised that irregular migration is not only a humanitarian tragedy but also a development challenge that requires coordinated action between actors in Africa and Europe.

 GAIDI’s work goes beyond integration in Germany.
 As a Germany-based organisation with deep roots in African communities, GAIDI operates along the full migration cycle: